 Senior secondary subjects and courses in Queensland

-Courses of study that may contribute towards the QCE for students completing Year 12 from 2020 are organised into three categories.
+Courses of study that may contribute towards the QCE are organised into three categories.

 - Core courses are usually undertaken by students during the senior phase of learning.
-They include Applied and General subjects, VET qualifications at Certificate II level and above, and school-based apprenticeships and traineeships.
+They include General and Applied subjects, VET qualifications at Certificate II level and above, and school-based apprenticeships and traineeships.

 - Preparatory courses provide foundational learning for further education and training.
 They include Short Courses in literacy and numeracy, VET Certificate I qualifications and some recognised studies.